-- 9.1 If a tenant is unhappy about a decision relating to this policy or the request for the removal of a pet, they must submit a written appeal to the Senior Housing Officer within 14 days of receiving the decision. - 9.2 The Senior Housing Officer will review the appeal and provide the tenant with a decision in writing.
+- 9.1 If a tenant is unhappy about a decision relating to this policy or the request for the removal of a pet, they must submit a written appeal to the Senior Housing Officer within 14 days of receiving the decision.
+This can be done by letter which can be provided at the office or sent by email. - 9.2 The Senior Housing Officer will review the appeal and provide the tenant with a decision in writing within 21 days.